LeastInsaneEngineer/MechEng201-PROS-to-C-Translator/README.md

     // However, it is good practice for you to keep track of what's going on.
 }
 ```
-further development is going into supporting openloop time based driving, arm controls and lcd_print()
+further development is going into supporting drop-in openloop time based driving, arm controls and lcd_print().
+In the mean time, you will need to conver time based controls into C equivalent, replace lcd_print() with printf and skip arm controls.